jbs4bmx/AlternativeTraderPics/README.md

 ## Installation
-Just place the folder named "ZZ-AlternativeTraderPics" into your "/user/mods" folder.
+Extract the contents of the zip file into the root of your SPT folder.
+It will automatically place the file into your mods folder.

 This mod should be loaded after all other mods that add new traders.